bcdataca/workshop2018/content/talk/final-presentations.md

 ## Industry project presentations

-There will be a lunch for participants and industry mentors in the PIMS Lounge (ESB 4133) from 12:00 -- 13:00.
+There will be a lunch for participants and industry mentors in ESB 2012 from 12:00 to 13:00.
 Afterwards, students will present their work to industry mentors in a 20 minute presentation (plus 10 minutes for questions) in ESB 2012.
 Please see the table below for a schedule.

 **Participants:** Please send your project titles (and abstracts) to